Education and Research

 I received my B.A. degree in Anthropology (concentration in Biological Anthropology) from the University of California, San Diego in 1994.
 I received my M.A. and Ph.D. degrees in Anthropology from the University of California, Davis in 1997 and 2002, respectively, where I worked with Dr. Lynne A. Isbell.
 I have been a faculty member in the Department of Anthropology at Sonoma State University since August, 2002.

 My dissertation research focused on the relationship between habitat structure and the habitat structure and the anti-predator behavior of patas (Erythrocebus patas) and vervet (Cercopithecus aethiops) monkeys in Laikipia, Kenya.
 I was interested in the strategies vervets and patas employ to escape from predators such as leopards, eagles and snakes, and how these strategies change depending on the structure of the immediate environment (e.g., tree height, canopy cover, grass density).I have also studied alarm calling behavior in vervet and patas monkeys.
 Patas monkeys give "bark-grunt" and "nyow" vocalizations in response to terrestrial predators, such as leopards (video courtesy of Marcia Brown).
+I do not currently have an active field site.
 You can find more information about my research by looking at my publications.